Lokaltog/vim-powerline/README.rst

         set -g default-terminal "screen-256color"

+    If you use iTerm2, make sure that you have enabled the setting 'Set locale variables automatically' in Profiles > Terminal > Environment.

 If you have any other issues and you can't find the answer in the docs, please submit an issue on GitHub.